mafintosh/tabalot/README.md

 tabalot is a node module that lets you build command line apps with rich built in tab completion support

-After installing the module you need to either source your bash profile again or do

-	. ~/.tabalot/rc

-This will init the completer.
-You only need to do this once.

 ## Getting started

 Lets make a sample app and link it with npm.
-Write the example below to a file called `my-app.js`
+Write the example below to a file called `app.js`

 ``` js
 #!/usr/bin/env node